oleksiizozulenko/perf-tester/README.md

 ## Database

-Test results are stored in a local SQLite database (`perf-tester.db`) for historical analysis and comparison.
+Test results are stored in a local SQLite database (`perf-tester.sqlite`) for historical analysis and comparison.

 ### Database Schema